AinTEAsports/cpParser/README.md

         "-n",					// Short flag
         "--name",				// Long flag
-        "name",					// Key with which you will access value true,					// true if the argument is required, false otherwise
+        "name",					// Key with which you will access value true,					// true if the argument is required, false
-						// default to false if nothing given Parser::STORE_ONE_VALUE,		// Type of stored argument
+						// otherwise.
+Default to false if nothing given Parser::STORE_ONE_VALUE,		// Type of stored argument
         "User name"				// Description of argument
     );